MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ## Prerequisites

-To assess your IoT workload using the tenets found in the Microsoft Azure Well-Architected Framework, see the WAF IoT Performance Efficiency Review assessment.
+To assess your IoT workload based on the principles described in the Microsoft Azure Well-Architected Framework, complete the assessment:

 <!-- TODO: add link to assessment -->

-After you take the assessment, this guide will help you address the key areas that surfaced for your solution.
+After you complete the assessment, this guide helps you address the key performance efficiency recommendations identified for your solution.

 ## Principles